Kalli/clubster-analysis/src/steps.md

 In the chart below we see the $clubCount clubs that are part of this data set.
-The size of each bubble reflects the amount of RA users that follow the club, while its colour reflects the *community* it belongs to.
+The size of each bubble reflects the amount of RA users that follow the club, while its colour reflects the *cluster* it belongs to.

-The communities are calculated based on how similar the line ups for each pair of clubs are.
-If two clubs have booked many of the same artists and djs then they are more likely to be be in the same community<sup>1</sup>.
+The clusters are calculated based on how similar the line ups for each pair of clubs are.
+If two clubs have booked many of the same artists and djs then they are more likely to be be in the same cluster<sup>1</sup>.

 You can click on each club to see more details about it, which artists featured on their line up most often and which other clubs are similar to it.
 Keep